Beauty Product Diary

 - Mario Badescu Skincare, Collagen Moisturizer SPF 15, $24 -it's fine but I don't notice any difference.
 I think someone whose already got clear skin could use this.

-Foundation & Powder
+Foundation & Primers

 - Maybelline, Master Primer by Facestudio SPF 30, $11 - This is fine, it works as a primer.
 It has a pink tone and is light in coverage and feel.